goodmami/penman/README.md

   -q, --quiet           suppress output on <stdout> and <stderr>
   --model FILE          JSON model file describing the semantic model --amr                 use the AMR model
+  --check               check graphs for compliance with the model

 formatting options:
   --indent N            indent N spaces per level ("no" for no newlines)